TeddyGavi/Resume/README.md

 ## RECENT PROJECTS

-__Open DB Quiz__	2023
+<ins>Open DB Quiz</ins>	2023
 - Fancy yourself a trivia master?
 Try out this quiz app, Built with TS, Styled Components, Open Trivia DB API and Redux Toolkit.

 __Azure and OpenAI Image Generator__	2023
 - Generate images from user-entered or AI-generated prompts.
 Next, Tailwind CSS, OpenAI’s APIs, Microsoft Azure Function App and blob storage.

 __Budgie__	2023
 - Losing track of your budget while travelling?
 Not anymore with Budgie.
 A simple and intuitive budget tracker for travellers and ex-pats.
 Automatically converts expenses into your chosen home currency.
 PostgreSQL, React, Express.
 __Okee-Dok-Eats__	2022